PayBy/botim-money-docs/demos/invoice.md

 Create and send invoices in just minutes.
 You can deliver them via **email**, **mobile number**, or a **shared link**.
 Once your customer opens the invoice, they’ll be redirected to a secure **hosted paypage** to complete the payment.

+To create a new invoice for customers or edit an existing invoice template, please visit: https://uat-web-merchant.test2pay.com/invoice/main.

 ---

 ## Try the Demo